spilliams/terrascope/notes/demo_flow.md

       builds a root for a certain scope
    3. [x] `terraboots root build foo "acme.gold.*.*"` builds a root for scopes matching a given filter
-5. [ ] Adding a new scope value to the existing data file
+4. [ ] Adding a new scope value to the existing data file

+## Reactions

+### Hello, world!

+I'm running this by myself, on 14 Jan (commit dc96f3f7).

+- `project generate` "What scope types does your project use" could maybe use help text?
+At least pointing to a doc...
+- `project generate` should say something in the end, like "terraboots.hcl file created"
+- `project generate-scopes` straight up bugged.
+It didn't like that the file didn't exist yet?
+Maybe we should ignore a "file not found" error in `readScopeData:97`
+- `scope show` panicked when i had an attribute in data.hcl that wasn't a string
+- demo broke down after scope show and list, because I don't have a root generator yet

+This was a great start I think!
+I have some bugs to iron out and